Trail Bay Pier

 The prominent Davis Bay Pier is part of the Davis Bay Boulevard, the most popular waterfront walkway and beach area of Sechelt.
 A wharf has been present at this location since 1922.
-In present times this wharf attracts walkers, fishermen and swimmers.
-The pier offers views of Georgia Strait and Trail Bay.
-Although it does not serve as a moorage facility anymore, some remaining pilings do offer an informal moorage option close to this popular area.
-The area also offers restaurants, cafés and an organic grocery store.
+Continue your scenic walk, fish off the wharf or jump in for a swim.
+The pier offers views of the Strait of Georgia and Trail Bay.
+The area also offers accommodations, restaurants, cafés and an organic grocery store.

 Porpoise Bay Harbour and Government Wharf

 Situated at the headwaters of Sechelt Inlet, Porpoise Bay hugs the shores where vessels coming in through Skookumchuk Narrows can tie up at the launching ramp float for a day trip into downtown Sechelt.
 The launch area is available for a $5.00 fee and tickets are available at the Municipal Paid Parking lot ticket dispenser.
 Porpoise Bay Government Wharf also has an abundance of wildlife, excellent drinking water, a pump out, locking gates and night time caretakers, along with washroom and laundry facilities nearby.
 Moorage is available by the night or by the month.
 Staying overnight at the Porpoise Bay Government Wharf requires a Harbour Authority Berthage Agreement.
 Follow this link for our rates and for more information about the beautiful Porpoise Bay Government Dock!

 General information on boating in our area is available on the AhoyBC website.